MicrosoftDocs/powerbi-docs/powerbi-docs/transform-model/dataflows/dataflows-streaming.md

 While a streaming dataflow is running, it *can't be edited*.
 But you can go into a streaming dataflow that's in a running state and see the analytics logic that the dataflow is built on.

-When you go into a running streaming dataflow, all edit options are disabled and a message is displayed: "The dataflow cannot be edited while it is running.
+When you go into a running streaming dataflow, all edit options are disabled and a message is displayed: "The dataflow can't be edited while it's running.
 Stop the dataflow if you wish to continue."
 The data preview is disabled too.

-To edit your streaming dataflow, you have to stop it. *A stopped dataflow will result in missing data.*
+To edit your streaming dataflow, you have to stop it. *A stopped dataflow results in missing data.*

-The only experience available while a streaming dataflow is running is the **Runtime errors** tab, where you can monitor the behavior of your dataflow for any dropped messages and similar situations.
+The only experience available while a streaming dataflow runs is the **Runtime errors** tab, where you can monitor the behavior of your dataflow for any dropped messages and similar situations.

 ![Screenshot that shows the disabled data preview when a streaming dataflow is running.](media/dataflows-streaming/dataflows-streaming-32.png)

 ### Consider data storage when editing your dataflow

 When you're editing a dataflow, you need to account for other considerations.
-Similar to any changes in a schema for regular dataflows, if you make changes to an output table, you'll lose data that has already been pushed and saved to Power BI.
+Similar to any changes in a schema for regular dataflows, if you make changes to an output table, you lose data that has already been pushed and saved to Power BI.
 The interface provides clear information about the consequences of any of these changes in your streaming dataflow, along with choices for changes that you make before saving.

 This experience is better shown with an example.
-The following screenshot shows the message you would get after adding a column to one table, changing the name for a second table, and leaving a third table the same as it was before.
+The following screenshot shows the message you get when you add column to one table, change the name for a second table, and leave a third table the same as it was before.

 ![Screenshot that shows a message about data changes after edits.](media/dataflows-streaming/dataflows-streaming-33.png)

-In this example, the data already saved in both tables that had schema and name changes will be deleted if you save the changes.
+In this example, the data already saved in both tables that had schema and name changes is deleted if you save the changes.
 For the table that stayed the same, you get the option to delete any old data and start from scratch, or save it for later analysis together with new data that comes in.

 Keep in mind these nuances when editing your streaming dataflow, especially if you need historical data available later for further analysis.